Alcohol Use and Older Adults

 Even a Small Amount Can Be Dangerous

 Drinking even a small amount of alcohol can lead to dangerous or even deadly situations.
-Drinking can impair a person's judgment, coordination, and reaction time.
+Drinking can impair a person’s judgment, coordination, and reaction time.
 This increases the risk of falls, household accidents, and car crashes.
-Alcohol is a factor in 60 percent of fatal burn injuries, drownings, and homicides and in 40 percent of fatal motor vehicle crashes, suicides, and fatal falls.
-People who plan to drive, use machinery, or perform other activities that require attention, skill, or coordination should not drink.
+Alcohol is a factor in 30 percent of suicides, 40 percent of crashes and burns, 50 percent of drownings and homicides, and 60 percent of falls.
+People who plan to drive, use machinery, or perform other activities that require attention, skill, or coordination should not drink

 In older adults, too much alcohol can lead to balance problems and falls, which can result in hip or arm fractures and other injuries.
 Older people have thinner bones than younger people, so their bones break more easily.
 Studies show that the rate of hip fractures in older adults increases with alcohol use.